Best MCP Servers for Coding Agents: 10 Worth Installing

 3. PostgreSQL — Query and Inspect Your Database

-Who it's for: Backend developers who spend time asking AI assistants about data shapes, query logic, or schema design.
+Who it's for: Backend and full-stack developers who debug data shape, migrations, query behavior, or schema drift.

 npx -y @modelcontextprotocol/server-postgres postgresql://localhost/your_db